St James's Church, Piccadilly

-St James's Church, Piccadilly, also known as St James's Church, Westminster, and St James-in-the-Fields, is an Anglican church on Piccadilly in the centre of London, United Kingdom.
+St James's Church, Piccadilly, also known as St James's Church, Westminster, and St James-in-the-Fields, is an Anglican church on Piccadilly in the centre of London, England.
 The church was designed and built by Sir Christopher Wren.

 The church is built of red brick with Portland stone dressings.
 Its interior has galleries on three sides supported by square pillars and the nave has a barrel vault supported by Corinthian columns.
 The carved marble font and limewood reredos are both notable examples of the work of Grinling Gibbons.
 In 1902, an outside pulpit was erected on the north wall of the church.
 It was designed by Temple Moore and carved by Laurence Arthur Turner.
 It was damaged in 1940, but restored at the same time as the rest of the fabric.

 History

 In 1662, Henry Jermyn, 1st Earl of St Albans, was granted land for residential development on what was then the outskirts of London.
 He set aside land for the building of a parish church and churchyard on the south side of what is now Piccadilly.
 Christopher Wren was appointed the architect in 1672 and the church was consecrated on 13 July 1684 by Henry Compton, the Bishop of London.
 In 1685 the parish of St James was created for the church.

 The church was severely damaged by enemy action in the London Blitz on 14 October 1940.
-After the war ended, specialist contractors, Rattee and Kett, of Cambridge, under the supervision of Messrs.
+After the war ended, the church was restored by Sir Albert Richardson.
+Specialist contractors, Rattee and Kett, of Cambridge, under the supervision of Messrs.
 W. F. Heslop and F. Brigmore, undertook restoration work, which was completed in 1954.
-Southwood Garden was created in the churchyard by Viscount Southwood after World War II as a garden of remembrance, "to commemorate the courage and fortitude of the people of London", and was opened by Queen Mary in 1946.
+The old lead-covered spire was replaced by a much lighter fibreglass copy.
+The restored interior, with its pews and light fittings, represents a rare survival of a full suite of church furnishing by Richardson.
+Southwood Garden was created in the churchyard by Viscount Southwood after the Second World War as a garden of remembrance, "to commemorate the courage and fortitude of the people of London", and was opened by Queen Mary in 1946.